The Downloads screen displays a list of folders that contain your downloaded websites.

 Exports the selected items or all items if nothing is selected.
 See Transferring Files for more information.

-Imports items from iCloud Drive, Dropbox, iTunes File Sharing (macOS 10.14), or the Finder (macOS 10.15).
+Imports items from iCloud Drive, Dropbox, or the macOS Finder.
 See Transferring Files for more information.

 Inside Website Folders